leangaurav/weekday_2019_07_04/README.md

 - If folder exists add solution by your name.

 # Commit format and Solution Format
-- Create solution file by your name
+- Create a folder by your name in Assignments folder where you will put your solution files.
+- If your name is already taken create with a number at end
-- Upload assignments as plain text files in this format
+- Upload assignments as plain text files with all solutions for one assignment in a single file.

-  Q1
+- Use this format

+  Let File be Assignment1.txt.
+Its content should look like this Q1
   Solution